stuffnting/gutenberg-block-examples/src/meta-callback/README.md

 where, `myprefix-meta-callback-editor-script-js` is the handle assigned, by WordPress, to the block's `index.js` file.

 It is possible to name the meta key in the JSON file.
 For examples of how to do this, see the other meta block examples.

-### `useEntityProp` vs `source: meta`

-The old method for dealing with metadata in blocks was to use an attribute with `source` set to meta.
-For example:

-    attributes: {
-      content: {
-        type: "string",
-        source: "meta",
-        meta: MYPREFIX_META_KEY,
-      },
-    }

-The `meta-attribute` block contains an example of this method.

-Since WordPress 5.4, the recommended method is to use the `useEntityProp` hook.
-This returns the meta fields for the post and a function for changing them.

 ### Meta values and the `save` function